minjong-ha/minjong-ha.github.io/docs/_posts/2022-10-18-qcow2-snapshot-breakdown.markdown

 To understand more details about I/O and snapshots, I analyzed qcow2 header and source codes based on qemu-7.0.0.

 Qcow2 header contains several arguments for its action.
-"nb_snapshots" and "snapshots_offset" represent the number of snapshot that image has and the address.
+"nb_snapshots" and "snapshots_offset" represent the number of snapshot and offsets that image has.
 "image_backing_file" represents the path of backing file that image references.

 Since the describes about the internal and external snapshots in QEMU related documents<sup>[1](#footnote_1)</sup> and difference between qcow1 and qcow2<sup>[1](#footnote_2)</sup>, I misundertood that internal and external snapshot are added features in qcow2.

+However, based on the name and source codes, qemu does not consider the external snapshot as a snapshot.
+I think its original name is backing file.
+Of course it can be used as a snapshot, however, it is more likely to use it as a template in oVirt. oVirt supports template feature, which means that you can create a VM template based on the VM image.
+Usually, the size of the template is thin-provisioned VM image.

 ## Qcow2 Snapshot